 music and visual arts) the epitome of impressionism in music; the aural equivalent of one of Monet's roughly contemporaneous Giverny paintings.
 For an example, consider Monet's Garden at Giverny (1895) above (E.G. Bührle Collection, Zurich; image from WebGallery of Impressionists).

-Hearing this on WQXR sent me searching for a video; the best I could find, and I think it's superb (despite a few bits of extraneous noise), is this performance by then fifteen year old twin sisters Susan and Sarah Wang (they are now in their twenties; read more about them here).
+Hearing this on WQXR sent me searching for a video; the best I could find, and I think it's superb, is this performance by then fifteen year old twin sisters Susan and Sarah Wang (they are now in their twenties; read more about them here).

 The story behind this piece is that Fauré had an affair with the singer Emma Bardac, who was later to become Madame Debussy.
 Bardac had a young daughter, Hélène, who was called "Dolly."
 Fauré adored the little girl, and composed a six part suite for four-handed piano which he named in her honor.
 This is the third part ("Dolly's Garden") of the suite (the others are Berceuse, Mi-a-ou, Kitty-valse, Tendresse, and Le pas espagnol).